DreamIP/Interpolation/Interpolation/README.md

 # Alternatives to bicubic interpolation

-Add the desired component in the file "interpolation.vhd" to define the kernel approximation.
+Add the desired component in the file "interpolation.vhd" to define the interpolation algorithm.

 Components list: